Pilgrim Baptist Church

 Ready to Join?

-During this interview, you'll share your testimony of salvation, discuss baptism, and ask any questions you have about membership.
-This is a relaxed, pastoral conversation - not an interrogation.
+Contact Pastor Fortunato to schedule a membership interview.
+You’ll share your testimony of salvation, discuss baptism, and ask any questions you have about membership.
+This is a relaxed, pastoral conversation — not an interrogation.
 We want to know you, hear your story, and help you understand what it means to be part of Pilgrim.

 Understanding Our Doctrinal Statement